S-Limbu/sql-projects-portfolio/practice/analysis/25_rfm_segmentation_analysis.md

 ## 🧠 Problem / Business Scenario
 You work as a Customer Insights Analyst for an e-commerce company.
-The Marketing team wants to segment users based on their Recency, Frequency, and Monetary value (RFM).
+The Marketing team wants to **segment users based on their Recency, Frequency, and Monetary value (RFM)**.

-The goal is to:

-Reward loyal, high-spending customers

-Re-engage those who haven’t shopped in a while

-Identify patterns among regular or occasional buyers
+The goal is to: Reward loyal, high-spending customers, Re-engage those who haven’t shopped in a while ,Identify patterns among regular or occasional buyers.

-You need to build a customer segmentation model using RFM metrics derived from order history.
+You need to **build a customer segmentation model using RFM metrics** derived from order history.

 ---

 ## 💡 Why This Matters

-- Focuses outreach and incentives on the right segments
+- Focuses **outreach and incentives on the right segments**

-- Helps retain high-value customers while reducing churn
+- Helps **retain high-value customers** while reducing churn

-- RFM is a proven strategy for increasing CLV (Customer Lifetime Value)
+- RFM is a **proven strategy for increasing CLV** (Customer Lifetime Value)

 ---